Sam-Deegan/20230307_RE_HTE/README.md

 ## Installation

-To replicate the results of
- Instructions on how to install the project and any dependencies that are needed.
+To replicate the paper's main results, you need the original dataset and R. Dependencies vary depending on the analysis and libraries used.
+The project has three folders: Project Management, Build, and Analysis.
+The Build folder contains input data and cleaning, while the Analysis folder contains outputs and analysis.

 ## Usage

- Examples of how to use the project, including code snippets or screenshots if applicable.
+Forthcoming: Examples of how to use the project, including code snippets or screenshots if applicable.

 ## Contributing